cotyembry/notes/README.md

 To resolve this you can fix the files manually that it says are wrong or do

     git merge --abort

+#Untracked files, Staged files, Commit files; .gitignore help to deal with these files
+.gitignore will only ignore files that are `untracked` meaning they have never been commit (or if they have been commited the files need to be changed from `tracked` to `untracked`

+to do this do the following

+    git rm --cached <pathToFileOrTheFileName>

+This will untrack the file specified.
+Now what you can do once the file is untracked is add it to the .gitignore file.
+Once its added to the .gitignore file, do `git status` again and the file that was specified to be untracked should no longer show up

 #mapped drives
 Sometimes I use a mapped drive to access the git repo and its files and other times I remotely log into the server.
 When I remotely logg in, .git has it setup that the top level directory is `/y/` (i.e. `Y:/`) so when I do `git status` the command fails saying